vincoss/glut/src/GlutDev/Readme.txt

 navigation the item is not selected see CSS or JS script CLI output per line with colours like for dashboard antiforgery <!-- TODO: Move to master page and check if can have one per whole app -->
-dashboard header display % sign
++dashboard header display % sign
+1. Last 10 runs Total success requests
+2. Last 10 runs Total error requests

 #ProjectRun
 	ProjectName